JOURNEY-CP/NOTES/DBMS/INTRO/README.md

    - Core Implementation
    - Duty of database system core desinger
    - Ex : As a part of normal app development we dont use this

+### Abstraction
+- We must ensure that user from view level to not see any data from logical level or physical level.
+- And this is maintained in 3 level architecture